|Department of Occupational Therapy Staff

 must apply to OTCAS (Occupational Therapy Central Application Service) and submit

-a supplemental application to the OT program.
-Applications are available in July each
+a supplemental application.
+Applications are available in July each year for fall

 The candidate is expected to satisfy the following minimum criteria for admission: